 --version- Shows the version information and exit.

-The uptime command is easy to remember and gives you information about the current time, online users, how long your system has been up and running and the system load average.
+uptime command gives you information about the current time, online users, how long your system has been up and running, and the system load average.